NixOS/nix.dev/source/tutorials/module-system/module-system.md

 In particular, this allows you to separate option declarations from where they are used in your configuration.

-You should now create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map.
+Create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map.
 ```diff
 # marker.nix
 +{ lib, config, ... }: {